 Current review status of that course recommendation.

-Drill in on a single course to review the course analysis, section details, and course details to help make decisions, model your planned schedule changes, and have a conversation about the process by tagging other users.
+Drill in on a single course to open the Align course visuals and review the course analysis, section details, and course details to help make decisions, model your planned schedule changes, and have a conversation about the process by tagging other users.

 Review enrollment trends for the course for up to four previous terms.
 This includes the number of offered sections and seats, as well as the number of students enrolled per term.
 Examine recommendations for previous terms and additional campuses.

-List of section information for the selected course, campus, and term.
+View a list of section information for the selected course, campus, and term, and reference the Student Conflict Risk heatmap.